AzBuilder/terrakube-extensions/README.md

 if you are using the ***Bash*** runtime this fields will be available as environment variables, for ***Groovy*** this values are injecte as bindings that can be access using the groovy syntax with ***$*** character

 ## Advance example

+Example 1: Writing all the custom logic in groovy and bash with fields injection
 ```yaml
 flow:
   - type: "terraformPlan"